DOACC/DOACC.github.io/_posts/2015-08-13-new-website.md

 layout: post
 title: "New DOACC documentation website"
 modified:
-excerpt: "The DOACC project launches a new open source website powered by github.com.
+excerpt: "The DOACC project announces a new open source documentation website powered by github.com.
 We welcome pull requests and the contribution of the community."
 tags: [rdf]
 ---

-Today, the new open source DOACC project documentation website was launched!
+## I was wrong, it transpired.
+The javascript-heavy DOACC project documentation _does_ function when hosted on Github pages.

+I was always a bit uncomfortable with Minkiz’ hosting the DOACC documentation, I felt the self-signed CA cert was an unfortunate barrier so I am quite pleased to announce the release of the DOACC documentation repository and web site.

-The new website is powered by Github.com and is thus entirely open source and available for direct community contribution.
+The new web site is powered by Github’s “pages” feature and is thus entirely open source and available for direct community contribution.

 We welcome pull requests!